Sodville/tdt4290_cartell/car_information/README.md

     python3 download.py image_directory output_directory [output_directory_structure]

-output_directory_structure can have three values:
+output_directory_structure can have four values:

 * -C. This option will use the car colors as a label for the output directory.
 * -B. This option will use the car brands as a label for the output directory.
+* -M. This option will use the car model as a label for the output directory.
 * Not defined.
 This option will not use any labels, thus all data is in a flat folder structure.